alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/introduction/drag-and-drop/drag-and-drop.md

 ## Performing drag-and-drop

 Drag-and-drop operations always involve two components, the **drag source** and the **drop target**.
-To start a drag-and-drop operation, designate a control as the source and handle the <xref:Alternet.UI.UIElement.MouseDown>
+To start a drag-and-drop operation, designate a control as the source and handle the <xref:Alternet.UI.Control.MouseDown>
 event.
 In the event handler, call the <xref:Alternet.UI.Control.DoDragDrop%2A> method providing the data associated with the drop and the a <xref:Alternet.UI.DragDropEffects> value.